The Economist Tone of Voice — Analytical & Global

 What is The Economist's brand message?

-The Economist's core message is about Understanding the world through rigorous analysis.
-Their concept "Critical analysis" drives their mission: To engage in a severe contest between intelligence and error.
+The Economist's core message: Understanding the world through rigorous analysis Their mission: To engage in a severe contest between intelligence and error

 What makes The Economist's brand voice unique?

 The Economist stands out through their analytical, global, intellectual communication style.
-Their central brand tension — "Depth vs. Accessibility" — shapes every message they craft in the Media sector.
+Their central brand tension, "Depth vs. Accessibility", shapes how they communicate across the Media sector.

 What language style does The Economist use?

-The Economist uses analytical and authoritative language with figurative messaging.
-Their sentences are typically command in structure, using the present tense.
+The Economist uses analytical and authoritative language, with figurative messaging, in command-style sentences, using the present tense.